Rachnera/tls-experiments/README.md

 ## Automatically show busts for dialogues

-Add the following script below the setup ones, and preferably below other scripts modifying the text box:
+Add the following script before `Bust Config`, and preferably below other scripts modifying the text box:
 - Rachnera Message Bust

-If you one day wish to remove that feature but not other bust related ones, just delete that one script
+If you one day wish to remove that feature but not other bust related ones, just delete that one script.